IV. Ecosmomics: A Survey of Nonlinear Complex Network Sciences

-As our worldwise sapiensphere proceeds to learn on her/his own, we add a 2015 section akin to other Systems units because genetic phenomena, broadly conceived, are now being seen and treated by the same informational, self-organized, complex modular network criticalities as everywhere else.
-In an Omics era whole genomes appear as another exemplar of this independent mathematical source.
-Nodal DNA nucleotides + connective AND regulatory networks across dynamic scales serve to inform and guide each myriad creature, life’s evolutionary gestation, ourselves, and a nascent celestial ovoGenesis.
-Gene regulatory networks (GRNs) which connect nucleotides and miomolecules are receiving concerted notice, which we here give much notice.
-Precursor work is also included as this significant, iconic domain becomes more rooted in a conducive physical multiUniVerse.
+As our emergent sapiensphere proceeds to learn on her/his own, we add a 2015 section akin to other natural Systems units because genetic phenomena, with the internal components now identified and sequenced, are being seen and treated by the same informational, self-organized, complex modular network criticalities as everywhere else.
+In this Omics era whole genomes appear as a prime exemplar of this independent mathematical source.
+Nodal DNA nucleotides + connective AND networks array across dynamic scales to inform and guide life’s evolutionary gestation, each myriad creature, ourselves, and a celestial ovoGenesis.
+Gene regulatory networks (GRNs) which connect nucleotides and biomolecules are receiving concerted notice, as references attest.

 Aguirre, Jacobo, et al. On the Networked Architecture of Genotype Spaces and Its Critical Effects on Molecular Evolution. arXiv:1804.06835.
 In April 2018, Charles III University of Madrid, Interdisciplinary Group of Complex Systems theorists Aguirre, Pablo Catalan, Jose Cuesta, and Susanna Manrubia post a 48 page, 205 reference inclusive synthesis that ranges across statistical physics, multiplex networks, nonlinear complexities, which further takes on a computational guise.
 In this contribution, a whole dynamic genome serves as an exemplar, but as these integrations proceed they are found to apply in kind from quantum and cerebral realms to ecosystems and cultural societies (as this whole site seeks to document).